Aries-IITD/Tryst-RL-Codebase/README.md

 For the bot client, in the `client` folder create a venv and install all dependencies from `requirements.txt`.

 Put the port number in the websocket link in `client/env.txt`.

+Poke-Env library is open source and available at https://github.com/hsahovic/poke-env/